1jour1vin

 Wine rated (2020 guide) 93/100

-A very complex dry white wine that does not fit into any conventional category, it is very fragrant on the nose, reminiscent of Gewürztraminer, but on the palate it is so firm and fresh, which is totally different from Gewürztraminer.
-Tons of candied orange, but also dried herbs and angelica.
-I love the very dry, mineral finish, which has a lot of energy.
+A highly complex dry white that defies conventional categorization; it’s very aromatic on the nose, reminiscent of Gewürztraminer, but on the palate it’s so firm and fresh—which is completely different from Gewürztraminer.
+Plenty of candied orange, but also dried herbs and angelica.
+I love the very dry, mineral finish, which is full of energy.
 Made from vines in the heart of the Pfingstberg Grand Cru.
 Drink now.

 Loading...